Vodafone help, issues and complaints

 The first thing to do is to contact Vodafone's dedicated accounts office.
 You can do this by calling 191 (free from any Vodafone devices).
 Or you can dial 03333 040 191 from any other UK landline or mobile.

-One you've made contact, Vodafone will be able to talk to:
+One you've made contact, Vodafone will be able to:

 - Change the date of your monthly payment – A useful option if you've changed job or the date on which money is paid into your bank or building society account changes